 By bus, take bus number 7, 105, 123, 174,174e; SMRT 75, 77, 106 or NR8 and alight at Holland Road (Tanglin Gate) and take a 10-minute walk to Learning Forest.

 For those who are driving, parking is available through the Tyersall Gate with entry through Tyersall Road, or at the Botany Centre from which it is a ten-minute walk to Learning Forest.

 Learning Forest, Singapore Botanic Garden

-Opening Hours: 5 am to 12 midnight daily.
-The Keppel Discovery Wetland and SPH Walk of Giants will be closed from 7 am to 7 pm.
+Opening Hours: 5 am to midnight daily.
+The Keppel Discovery Wetland and SPH Walk of Giants are closed from 7 am to 7 pm.